 - Does the draft make significant changes to zoning and uses in single-family neighborhoods?

-- Are all the commercial zones converting to a Commercial/Residential (C/R) zone?
+- Are all the commercial zones converting to Commercial/Residential (C/R) zones?

 - Will adding residential uses to commercial zones change their height and density?

 - How will C/R zones be mapped throughout the County if they are currently allowed only with a master plan recommendation?

 - Do the new zones require the same amount of Moderately Priced Dwelling Units (MPDU) as the current code requires?

 - What is going on with floating zones?

 - Are chickens going to take over my neighborhood?